fraveira/budgetapp-react/readme.md

 # Budgeting App

-BudgetACT is a Zero-Based budgeting website that allows logged-in users to plan their monthly expenses, create Saving Funds, and much more...
+BudgetACT is a Zero-Based budgeting app/website that allows logged-in users to plan their monthly expenses, create Saving Funds, and much more...

 ## Technologies used: